 My nervous habit is to talk fast, so I’m trying to work on this.
 For a long time, I would talk too fast because I thought it would make the video shorter, but it really wasn’t saving much time.
 Breathing is more important 😉 Also remember you can edit out transitions between topics.

 I had no idea that a regular camera has a <30-minute time limit when filming videos.
-In the beginning, I wasted so much of my time talking to a camera that turned off, haha.
-It didn’t warn me!
-So now, I set a timer on my phone if I know it’s going to be a longer video to avoid this issue.
+In the beginning, I wasted so much of my time talking to a camera that turned off, without any warning or noise.
+So after learning the hard way, I set a timer on my phone if I know it’s going to be a longer video to avoid this issue.
+Now the camera I use makes a noise when it shuts off, but just in case yours doesn’t theres a little hack!

 Write down mentioned links and videos as you edit